PAGE: A Simple and Optimal Probabilistic Gradient Estimator for Nonconvex Optimization

-That is, \page uses the vanilla minibatch SGD update with probability $p$, and reuses the previous gradient $g^{t}$ with a small adjustment (which lowers the computational cost since $b' \ll b$) with probability $1-p$.
-In particular, the $p=1$ case reduces to vanilla minibatch SGD, and to GD if we further set the minibatch size to $b=n$.
-We give a simple formula for the optimal choice of $p$, i.e., $p=\frac{b'}{b+b'}$.
+In each iteration, the gradient estimator $g^{t+1}$ of \page is defined in Line \ref{line:grad} of Algorithm \ref{alg:page}, which indicates that \page uses the vanilla minibatch SGD update with probability $p_t$, and reuses the previous gradient $g^{t}$ with a small adjustment (which lowers the computational cost since $b' \ll b$) with probability $1-p_t$.
+In particular, the $p_t \equiv 1$ case reduces to vanilla minibatch SGD, and to GD if we further set the minibatch size to $b=n$.
+We give a simple formula for the optimal choice of $p_t$, i.e., $p_t\equiv \frac{b'}{b+b'}$ is enough for \page to obtain the optimal convergence rates.
 More details can be found in the convergence results of Section \ref{sec:result}.